-On the other hand, if you’re sleep-deprived, the hypothalamus releases the ghrelin hormone that triggers the feelings of hunger and increased levels of appetite.
-Since your brain is unable to make reasoned decisions on what you eat, you’re likely to develop craving on junk, fat and sugar-laden foods.
-What this does finally, is that you’ll end up eating more calories than usual leading to weight gain.
+On the other hand, if you’re sleep-deprived, the hypothalamus releases the ghrelin hormone that triggers feelings of hunger and increased appetite levels.
+Since your brain is unable to make reasoned decisions on what you eat, you’re likely to develop cravings for junk, fat, and sugar-laden foods.
+Finally, this means that you’ll end up eating more calories than usual, leading to weight gain.

 When you’re working out, you’re most likely to suffer from muscle injuries in one way or another.
 Luckily, studies have suggested that enough sleep can play a huge role in your healing process than even taking nutritious meals.

 There’s a huge relationship between sleep and the immune system.
-When you’re asleep, the immune system takes over at a high gear by releasing fighter cells that are responsible for repairing damaged cells and injuries within the muscles.
+When you’re asleep, the immune system takes over in high gear by releasing fighter cells that are responsible for repairing damaged cells and injuries within the muscles.

-In addition to restoring damaged muscles, the fighter cells released by the blood cells counter attacks harmful bacteria and viruses hence protecting the body against infections and illnesses.
-So, if you’re at a risk of getting various lifestyle diseases such as Type II Diabetes and Cancer, enough sleep can really help to fight the spark of these illnesses.
+In addition to restoring damaged muscles, the fighter cells released by the blood cells counterattack harmful bacteria and viruses, protecting the body against infections and illnesses.
+So, if you’re at risk of getting various lifestyle diseases such as Type II Diabetes and Cancer, enough sleep can help fight these illnesses’ spark.

-The REM phase of your sleep has a direct influence on the mental aspect of your performance especially when it comes to fitness.
-As you already know, lack of enough sleep has many side effects such as mood swings, poor focus, reduced blood circulation, and less motivation.
+The REM phase of your sleep directly influences the mental aspect of your performance, especially when it comes to fitness.
+As you already know, lack of enough sleep has many side effects, such as mood swings, poor focus, reduced blood circulation, and less motivation.

-On the other hand, if you’re having enough sleep, your body is likely to feel more rejuvenated and ready to face a new day with enthusiasm.
+On the other hand, if you’re getting enough sleep, your body will likely feel more rejuvenated and ready to face a new day with enthusiasm.
 Although it’s not guaranteed that you’ll wake up each morning feeling energized, we can assume that you’re likely to feel more boosted and happy.

 With this report, it’s clear that a full night of sleep can help you exercise better as it helps you achieve peak athletic performance.

 Are you looking to exercise more than usual?
 Then get more sleep.
 Now, what’s the relationship between sleep and intensity?
-When you’re sleep-deprived, the brain creates a perception of pain meaning the more tired you become, the more difficult a workout is.
+When you’re sleep-deprived, the brain perceives pain, meaning the more tired you become, the more difficult a workout is.

-Working out should improve your brain performance, accuracy and reaction time.
-But, with lack of enough sleep, your cognitive functions are generally lowered making you less attentive and responsive.
+Working out should improve your brain performance, accuracy, and reaction time.
+But, with a lack of enough sleep, your cognitive functions are generally lowered, making you less attentive and responsive.
 When working out, you’re also likely to experience visual cues and reduced accuracy.

 As we conclude, there’s a very huge relationship between sleep and fitness.
 These two tend to depend on each other.
 Prioritizing on sleep is one way of finding the right balance between cardio and high-intensity strength exercises.
 Apart from just taking nutritious meals, you need to prioritize on your sleep to give the body enough time to rest and reconstruct itself.

-Now, some experts have advised athletes on timing their workouts right.
+Now, some experts have advised athletes to time their workouts right.
 Working out before bedtime can come with mixed results that can vary from one person to another.
-To some, working out at night does not affect their sleep rhythms while to others; this can over-stimulate their bodies causing sleeplessness.
+To some, working out at night does not affect their sleep rhythms, while to others; this can overstimulate their bodies, causing sleeplessness.

 On the other side of the coin, exercising often will help you get enough sleep to kick-start your morning with enthusiasm.

 Is that all?
 Oh!
 There’s one more thing.
 Sleeping is not the only factor that affects your fitness.
-You need to be keen on what you eat as your diet too can have a direct influence.
-You also need to check your specific type of exercises as you can’t expect a beginner to start with high-intensity exercises.
+You need to be keen on what you eat as your diet can also directly influence your health.
+You also need to check your specific type of exercise as you can’t expect a beginner to start with high-intensity exercises.